Nikolay Bozhov: Slavia Sofia

 In late May 2010, Bozhov joined Slavia Sofia on a free transfer, agreeing a one-year deal with the A PFG club.
-Among the reasons for Bozhov's choice to sign for Slavia was the negative effect of the world economic crisis on his business, which ceased to be profitable.
-While he still runs the enterprise and pays the salaries of his three employees, he can afford to train daily and attend pre-season camps outside Sofia.
+Among the reasons for Bozhov's choice to sign for Slavia was the negative effect of the 2008 financial crisis on his business, which ceased to be profitable.
+While he was still running the enterprise and paying the salaries of his three employees, he could afford to train daily and attend pre-season camps outside Sofia.

 He began the season in fine form for Slavia.
 On 7 August 2010, while 33 years old, he made his debut in the Bulgarian top division.
 Bozhov scored his first competitive Slavia goal 12 minutes into his debut, in the game against Minyor Pernik.
 In Slavia's fourth game of the season against Pirin Blagoevgrad, Bozhov scored twice.
 He also featured in the next game, at home against Lokomotiv Plovdiv, when he scored his fourth goal of the A PFG season.
 On 11 September 2010, Bozhov continued to impress with two goals in a 4–0 win against his previous team Akademik Sofia.

 Bozhov was at one point sharing 5th place among the top scorers in the A PFG.

-On 7 April 2011, Bozhov netted twice (including a last-minute goal with a scissor kick to send the game into extra time) in the 4:4 draw with Chernomorets Burgas in the 1/4 finals of the Bulgarian Cup.
-He also converted his penalty kick in the eventual shootout to decide the game, which was won by Slavia.
+On 7 April 2011, Bozhov netted twice (including a last-minute goal with a scissor kick to send the game into extra time) in the 4:4 draw with Chernomorets Burgas in the quarter finals of the Bulgarian Cup.
+He also converted his penalty kick into the eventual shootout to decide the game, which was won by Slavia.
 Bozhov featured less regularly during the 2011/2012 season and was released from Slavia in late April 2012.